 After completing his studies, he moved to Cardiff, where he works as a chef by day and writes by moonlight.
-He is also an intermittent traveller who every now and then straps on a backpack and flies off to another part of the world to go on an adventure.
-So far, he has clocked two years in Asia and a year in South America.
+He is also an intermittent traveller who, every now and then, straps on a backpack and flies off to another part of the world to go on an adventure.
+So far, he has clocked up two years in Asia and a year in South America.
 He hopes to go on more and has his sights set on Central America next.
 When he travels, he takes a particular interest in historic sites, jungles, wildlife, native cultures, and mountains.
 He also spent some time volunteering at the Merazonia Wildlife Rehabilitation Centre in Ecuador, a place he hopes to return to someday.

 Bloodsworn is his third published novel.
 His debut novel The Janus Cycle was published by Elsewhen Press in 2015, followed by his sequel Dinnusos Rises in 2017.
 Both of them were described as ‘gritty and surreal urban fantasy’.
 He has also had short stories published in various anthologies.

 He keeps a travelblog on his website, where he also posts author-related news (see link below).

 The Janus Cycle, Tej’s first novel, was published by Elsewhen Press on 2nd January 2015.

 Tej’s story The Last Days is included in the anthology Existence is Elsewhen which was published by Elsewhen Press on 18th March 2016.